Georgia

 The Transportation Investment Act, enacted in 2010, allows municipalities to pass a sales tax for the express purpose of financing transit development and expansion.
 Georgia has started to provide more funding for public transit.
 The governor included $100 million in bonds for transit this year.
 Georgia also this year passed HB 930, which creates a new 13 county public transit board and allows metro Atlanta counties to vote to increase transit funding.
 This has the potential to pave the way for a major transit expansion in metro Atlanta.

-Georgia does not have any state programs in place to incentivize the creation of low-income housing near transit facilities, but it does consider the proximity of transit facilities when distributing federal Low-Income Housing Tax Credits to qualifying property owners.
+We were unable to find information indicating state programs in place to incentivize the creation of low-income housing near transit facilities.
+However, Georgia does consider the proximity of transit facilities when distributing federal Low-Income Housing Tax Credits to qualifying property owners.